-The COVID-19 pandemic may materially and adversely affect our business and financial results.
+The ongoing COVID-19 pandemic may materially and adversely affect our business and financial results.

-The outbreak of SARS-CoV-2, the novel strain of coronavirus that causes COVID-19, has evolved into a global pandemic.
-The extent to which COVID-19 impacts our business and operating results will depend in part on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, including potential variants thereof, and the actions taken to contain COVID-19 or treat its impact, among others.
+The outbreak of SARS-CoV-2, the novel strain of coronavirus that causes COVID-19, evolved into a global pandemic.
+The extent to which the ongoing COVID-19 pandemic impacts our business and operating results will depend in part on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, including potential variants thereof, and the actions taken to contain COVID-19 or treat its impact, among others.